Toma-Bad/lego-alma/README.md

 of LEGO ALMA, which requires a faster update but less initial customization.

 ## Installation
 Copy the code on your drive.
-The required packages are Description
+The required packages are listed in the requirements.txt file.

-Software that controls and runs the Lego ALMA 2 device
+## Setup
+The dictionary controlling the button setup can be modified in the `la_config.py` file.